Area 51 (Indian Ocean, Western)

 Overview

 Context: The new FIP is a collaboration between Sri Lanka’s leading seafood manufacturers, the government’s regulatory and export authorities, boat owners' associations, skippers and their crew.
-Representatives of these associations, agencies and authorities comprise the decision making ‘members’ of the new Sri Lankan longline FIP.
+Representatives of these associations, agencies and authorities comprise the decision making ‘members’ of the new Sri Lankan tuna longline FIP.
 The first Steering Committee was convened by the Secretary to the Ministry of Fisheries and Aquatic Resources Development (MFARD) at the end of July 2017.
 ‘Focal points’ were appointed by each member of the new FIP.
 The scope of the new FIP was discussed and agreed in the second Steering Committee meeting held in October 2017.
-In this meeting, the immediate opportunities (including certification) and challenges that need to be overcome to further improve Sri Lanka’s longline fishery were presented and discussed.
+In this meeting, the immediate opportunities (including certification) and challenges that need to be overcome to further improve Sri Lanka’s tuna longline fishery were presented and discussed.

 (1) The export demand for fresh and frozen tuna and billfish products.